matsp/material-components-vue/README.md

 Material-components-vue is a wrapper around the mdc-web vanilla components following the [simple approach](https://github.com/material-components/material-components-web/blob/master/docs/integrating-into-frameworks.md#the-simple-approach-wrapping-mdc-web-vanilla-components).

+## about this wrapper

+### goals

+* decoupled components - can be cherry picked
+* implementing just the specs not more or less
+* keep the components as simple as possible
+* keep in sync with changes in the mdc-web repository

+### hint

+Material-components-vue is designed to be used in web apps and websites.
+It is **not** designed for native mobile apps or something else.
+I choose the simple approach because I think that PWAs will be the future and provide a better cross environment experience.
+I already started to optimise the components and demos for that use case.

 ## [demo](https://matsp.github.io/material-components-vue)

 Visit the demo page to get an overview of all available components.